COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/architectural-requirements.md

 ### Architectural Design Strategy

 We used a decomposition-based strategy focused on modular separation of concerns.
-Each major functionality in the system is divided into distinct services, such as the Node.js scanning engine, the FastAPI backend, and the React frontend.
+Each major functionality in the system is divided into distinct services, such as the Node.js scanning engine, the Python backend, and the React frontend.

 - The backend is responsible for authentication, user session control, and routing between services.
 - The scanning logic is isolated in a separate service (written in Node.js), communicating with the backend via a socket protocol.